ricarellano/rspec-racer/readme.md

 The racing company is so excited by your tests, they give you free reign to design more of the racing game.

-Come up with a method or code addition you think would be useful for either the `Race` or the `Car` class.
+Come up with a method you think would be useful for either the `Race` or the `Car` class.
 Write tests for your method.

-Trade method tests with a colleague (if they're short, you can share your test code snippets on slack).
-Each of you should write code to pass the tests that the other person came up with.
+When you have test code you're happy with, add and push JUST YOUR TESTS to GitHub, and make a pull request back to the class repository so that others can see your suggested tests.
+Make sure you give your pull request a descriptive title and a comment that explains the change you're suggesting.

+Then, check the pull requests that others have made.
+Choose one test to implement - you can copy and paste your fellow developer's test code into your tests to easily incorporate it.
+(In industry, you'd use GitHub to collaborate instead of copying and pasting.
+However, we want to keep the class version of the repository as is.)

 Happy Testing!